|

 business opens for spring sales around May 1st and remains open

-August and September.
+daily through September; we are closed July 4th.
 Our display garden is open to the public

 for viewing throughout this period during our business hours.